RennyHarlin/blog/content/posts/big-data/map-reduce.md

 # STEP 6 — Shuffle and Sort phase

 This is the **heart of MapReduce**.
-This is the most expensive phase in the job, because it involves data transfer over the network.
+This is the most expensive phase in the job, because it involves **data transfer over the network**.

 ### What happens